The rationale for developing an overarching National Anti-Corruption Strategy is to:

 - Strengthen the resourcing, cooperation and independence of dedicated anti-corruption agencies.

 - Build specific programmes to reduce corruption and improve integrity in sectors particularly vulnerable to corruption (vulnerable sector management), with an initial focus on the Justice, Crime Prevention and Security Cluster

 Invitation to participate

-Specific dates and venues will be announced in due course.
+Specific dates and venues in all provinces will be announced in due course.

 For more information

 - Address: 330 Grosvenor Street, Hatfield, Pretoria, 0002

 Follow the conversation on social media: #SAAgainstCorruption